ARC Group Applauded By Frost & Sullivan For Reliable And Superior Investment Advisory Service And Its Market-Leading Position

 ARC Group leverages its experience, expert workforce, and personalized customer relationships to build its brand among industry stakeholders and beyond.

-SAN ANTONIO, TX. – 21st October 2024 – Frost & Sullivan recently analyzed the mid-market investment advisory services industry and, based on its findings, recognizes ARC Group with the 2024 Asian Company of the Year Award.
+SAN ANTONIO, Oct.
+21, 2024 /PRNewswire/ -- Frost & Sullivan recently analyzed the mid-market investment advisory services industry and, based on its findings, recognizes ARC Group with the 2024 Asian Company of the Year Award.
 The company is one of Asia-Pacific's leading financial advisors, and through its comprehensive service provisions, innovation, and strategic market positioning, it has carved a niche in the financial domain, including equity markets such as initial public offerings (IPOs), special purpose acquisition companies (SPACs), and prominent merger and acquisition (M&A) deals.
 ARC Group's foray into the SPAC market in 2013 gave the company a significant first-mover advantage, which it capitalized on during the 2019 boom.
 To stay ahead of the curve and in response to changing geopolitical needs, ARC Group has put together a strong cross-border team that has been instrumental in helping companies transition their business from China to other Southeast Asian countries.

 ARC Group also expanded its coverage of boutique advisory services for capital markets into countries such as Vietnam, Thailand, and Malaysia.
 Its diverse service portfolio enables the client to see ARC Group as its one-stop solution for changing economic needs.
 The company's focus on mid-tier firms in Asia caters to the clientele that other banks largely underserved, cementing its leadership position.
 This approach expanded its market presence and allowed it to capture emerging opportunities.
 The company prides itself in providing service continuity even after completing the listing process for continuous support, making it the go-to firm for clients in its home country and Malaysia.
 The company also has the unique distinction of being the only broker-dealer with a local presence in Indonesia for listings on the New York Stock Exchange (NYSE) and NASDAQ.